-The Normans brought with them new forms of military architecture, among the most important of which was the motte and bailey Castle.
+The Normans introduced new forms of military architecture, among the most important of which was the motte and bailey castle.
 This consisted of two main components: the motte, an artificial mound atop which was built a fortified tower called a keep, and a bailey, which was an enclosure connected to the motte.
 Many castles of this type also had a ditch around the bailey.

 Building Fortifications Quickly